 Radiotherapy uses radiation to kill cancer cells.
-It is used to treat many different types of cancer.
+You might have radiotherapy to the

 External and internal radiotherapy

 External radiotherapy targets radiation at the cancer from a radiotherapy machine outside of the body.
-Internal radiotherapy (brachytherapy) gives radiation from inside the body.
+Internal radiotherapy, also called brachytherapy, gives radiation from inside the body.
 For cervical cancer, a radioactive source goes inside the vagina.
 This gives a high dose of radiotherapy both to the cervix and the vagina.

-Both external and internal radiation can cause vaginal dryness fibrosis and narrowing of the vagina.
+Both external and internal radiation can cause vaginal dryness,

 You may not feel like having sex while you are having a course of pelvic radiotherapy.
 The treatment can make you feel very tired and give you bladder inflammation (cystitis) and diarrhoea.
 You may also find that you feel too sore to have sex comfortably.